-Authority: IC 13-14-8-7; IC 13-15; IC 13-19-3 Affected: IC 13-18; IC 13-20; IC 36-9-30 the MSWLF.
+Authority: IC 13-14-8-7; IC 13-15; IC 13-19-3 Affected: IC 13-18; IC 13-20; IC 36-9-30

+- Sec.
+6. (a) Salvaging on-site at a MSWLF must be done only under the supervision of the owner, operator, or permittee and must not interfere with the MSWLF operations. - (b) Salvaged or recycled materials must be stored in buildings or transportable containers while awaiting removal from the MSWLF.
 Recyclable materials that are baled in a manner that protects the contents from the weather while awaiting removal from the MSWLF are also acceptable.
 Salvaged and recycled material must be stored in a manner that does not create litter, fire, or nuisance.
 Alternative methods of storing salvaged materials must have prior approval from the commissioner.
 Approval may be granted at the request of the owner, operator, or permittee if the owner, operator, or permittee can demonstrate to the commissioner that the alternative method will provide a comparable level of environmental protection.